CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Methods

 \subsubsection{Density loss}

-We compute the density loss within two steps: (i) generate a synthetic density map for the refined atomic model; (ii) compute the overlap region between the input density and the synthetic density.
-Both these two steps must be implemented to be fully differentiable. \\ A density map $d$ can be discretized as a group of 4-dimensional vectors $[{\lambda},{\mu},{\nu},\rho]$, where $\vec{\vm}=[{\lambda},{\mu},{\nu}]$ specifies a position and $\rho$ is the density value at this point, with the origin of coordinates nearest to $\vec{\vm}_\text{min}$ and farthest to $\vec{\vm}_\text{max}$.
-For computation of the overlapped region, we first locate this region $\forall\vec{\vm}_o\in\mathcal{S}_o$ between the input density map $d_{0}$ and the synthetic density map $d_{i}$ through the coordinate system:
+We compute density loss in two steps: (i) generate a synthetic density map for the refined atomic model; (ii) compute cosine similarity between the input and the synthetic density map to yield the loss term.
+Both these two steps must be implemented to be fully differentiable.
+Here we briefly describe how the differentiable density generator works and the formula for density loss function, with more details discussed in Appendix~\ref{append:density_visualization}.\\ Our current density generator is not a neural network but a physics-based simulator.
+Given the grid points $\bm{\vec m}$ and all-atom coordinates of the structure model $\vec{\mathbf{x}}$ with $N$ atoms, we get the density values $\hat{\bm\rho}$ by constructing Gaussian spheres centering at each atom position: